Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: From Imperative Code to Dataflows

-\para{References to remote functions} After a first round of static analysis, \sysname{} identifies if a function definition has references to a remote stateful entity using Python type annotations.
-These functions are eligible for the function splitting algorithm.
-The algorithm traverses the statements of a function definition and the function is split when either a remote call or control flow element is encountered.
-For example, the \texttt{buy\_item} function has \textit{one} remote call \texttt{item.remove\_stock}:
+\para{References to Remote Functions} After the first round of static analysis, the compiler identifies if a function definition has references to a remote stateful entity using Python type annotations.
+These functions may require \emph{function splitting}.
+The algorithm traverses the statements of a function definition and the function is split either when a remote call occurs or on a control-flow structure.
+For example, the following \texttt{buy\_item} calls the remote function \texttt{item.update\_stock}:

-This function is split at the assign statement on line three and results in two new function definitions:
+This function is split at the assign statement on line 3 and results in two new function definitions: